Koopman-Assisted Reinforcement Learning: Evaluation

-\paragraph*{Linear System. } This environment is a simple, general form of a controlled, linear system.
+\paragraph*{Linear System.} This environment is the general form of a controlled, linear system.
 The linear quadratic regulator (LQR) is optimal for this system.
-The discrete-time dynamics for the linear system are given by:
+The discrete-time dynamics for the linear system are given by the following, where $A$, and $B$ are matrices: